 Go Off Grid

-Whether you're exploring the wilderness in Ravinia Woods or just taking a break from your electronic devices for the afternoon, don't just ignore them for awhile - actually turn them off to save energy (and reduce the temptation to check in and "cheat").
+Whether you're exploring the wilderness in Ravinia State Forest or just taking a break from your electronic devices for the afternoon, don't just ignore them for awhile - actually turn them off to save energy (and reduce the temptation to check in and "cheat").

 Commit to shopping at a local Farmers Market (the Morgan County Farmers Market runs May through September) more often, seek out locally owned restaurants rather than eating at fast food places or national chains.
 Locally-owned eateries are much more likely to source items locally if possible, reducing the environmental impact of shipping and getting you fresher ingredients.